MarwaAbderrahim/Abys-converter-tool-main-V2/README.md

 # Abys-converter-tool

 This interface allows you to:
-- Convert 'Dicom' series into 'Nifti' files
-- Convert 'Dicom' file into 'Nifti' file
-- Extract metadata from 'Dicom' files
+ -Convert 'DICOM' series into 'NIfTI' file for CT modality.
+ -Convert 'NIfTI' file into 'DICOM' series for CT modality.

-And all this conversions can be done both, in one file or in a whole directory.
+And all these conversions can be done both, in one file or in a whole directory.

 To run the app, you must have 'Python' installed on your machine.
 You will also need some prerequisites, which you can easily install from the file provided with this folder.

-1. Downlod the fonvertiseur folder
+1. Download the Converter folder

 2. Install the requirements.txt file using 'pip install -r requirements.txt'